Acrobat's new interface is a disaster

 In the 2 text tools below, one literally changes the real content in the PDF, while the other attaches a text comment on the page.
 Comments can be shown or hidden, and printed or not.
 And they are readable as a list in the Comments Panel.

-Tool Icon to add text to the content An editing tool to add new text to the content of the PDF, rather than layer a text comment over the content.
+Tool Icon to add text to the content This is an editing tool to add new text to the content of the PDF, rather than layer a text comment over the content.

 Tool Icon to add a text comment.
-A commenting tool to add a new text comment.
+This is the text comment tool.
 All of the PDF comment tools do not change or edit the PDF's real content.
 Comments are similar to sticky notes or an editor's handwritten proofreading marks on a hard copy.
 They're considered mark up rather than direct edits of the content.

 Untitled Document